wilfchun/coastalme_TESTING/README.md

 5. Edit cme.ini to tell CoastalME which input file you wish to use (for example, in/CliffFineBays/CliffFineBays.dat)

 6. Run cme (or cme.exe on Windows).
-The output will appear in the out/ folder
+Output will appear in the out/ folder

-7. If using QGIS to visualize the output, look for a QGIS project file (e.g. CliffFineBays.qgs) somewhere in the in/ folder

 8. Enjoy!